xxh43/UKMD/README.md

+# Update (Dec 7, 2023)

+We will soon provide a version of PartNetMobility dataset.

 # More code and instructions will be avaliable soon

 This is the official code for our paper "Unsupervised Kinematic Motion Detection for Part-segmented 3D Shape Collections", https://arxiv.org/abs/2206.08497